laoyigrace/subject/doc/source/man/glancereplicator.rst

         Output help for one of the commands below

   **compare**
-        What is missing from the slave glance?
+        What is missing from the slave subject?

   **dump**
-        Dump the contents of a glance instance to local disk.
+        Dump the contents of a subject instance to local disk.

   **livecopy**
-       Load the contents of one glance instance into another.
+       Load the contents of one subject instance into another.

   **load**
-        Load the contents of a local directory into glance.
+        Load the contents of a local directory into subject.

   **size**
-        Determine the size of a glance instance if dumped to disk.
+        Determine the size of a subject instance if dumped to disk.

 OPTIONS
 =======